What is MTTR? And why should you care?

 BigPanda uses AI to correlate events, helping teams diagnose incidents and pinpoint their root cause faster.
 More efficient problem identification is crucial for lowering MTTR and maintaining high service availability.

 Another notable feature is the BigPanda Similar Incidents component, which identifies recurring patterns from past issues.
-BigPanda pulls relevant historical data when a new incident occurs, allowing IT teams to apply previous solutions and avoid repetitive troubleshooting.
+BigPanda gathers important past data when a new incident happens.
+This helps IT teams use past solutions and avoid doing the same troubleshooting again.
 This accelerates resolutions and reduces manual work.

 Next steps